Books & Words

-Nate is currently publishing his second book, Dying to Hang with the Boys, a memoir that explores the ways in which gender transition, identity, physical disability, addiction and recovery, and mental health all intersect and complicate each other.
-It looks at many of the complex medical, legal, and social issues involving gender identity, mental health, and disability and brings the reader into the experience.
+Nate's second book, Dying to Hang with the Boys, is a memoir slated for publication in late 2018.
+It explores the ways in which gender transition, identity, physical disability, addiction and recovery, and mental health all intersect and complicate each other.
+It looks at many of the complex medical, legal, and social issues involving gender identity, mental health, and disability.

 Running on a Mind Rewired, Nate's first book, is published under his former female name, Jennifer, and has been used in high school and college curricula and served as a teaching tool in hospitals and treatment centers around the country.